BitDegree (BDG) Achieves Market Capitalization of $798,328.51

 - THETA (THETA) traded flat against the dollar and now trades at $5.25 or 0.00010640 BTC.

-BitDegree (CRYPTO:BDG) is a coin.
+BitDegree is a coin.
 BitDegree’s total supply is 514,800,000 coins and its circulating supply is 384,560,931 coins.
+BitDegree’s official website is www.bitdegree.org.
 The Reddit community for BitDegree is /r/BitDegree and the currency’s Github account can be viewed here.
-The official website for BitDegree is www.bitdegree.org.
 BitDegree’s official Twitter account is @bitdegree_org and its Facebook page is accessible here.

 Buying and Selling BitDegree

 It is usually not possible to purchase alternative cryptocurrencies such as BitDegree directly using U.S. dollars.
-Investors seeking to acquire BitDegree should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BitDegree using one of the exchanges listed above.
+Investors seeking to acquire BitDegree should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BitDegree using one of the aforementioned exchanges.

 Receive News & Updates for BitDegree Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitDegree and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.